-The securities described above were issued to accredited investors in private transactions not involving a public offering or the payment of commissions.
-The sales of the securities were deemed to be exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance upon Sections 4(a)(2) and 4(a)(5) of the Securities Act and Regulation D promulgated thereunder.
+The sales of the securities described above were deemed to be exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance upon Sections 4(a)(2) and/or 4(a)(5) of the Securities Act and Regulation D promulgated thereunder.
+A legend restricting the sale, transfer, or other disposition of these securities other than in compliance with the Securities Act was placed on the securities issued in the foregoing transactions.